Autodesk Revit | Get Prices & Buy Official Revit Software

 See what’s in the product development pipeline with a live look at the Revit public roadmap.

 Autodesk provides download and install instructions for individuals and administrators.
 Your available downloads appear in Autodesk Account.
-Find your product, select a version, platform, language, and download method.
-For more information, visit Autodesk Knowledge Network.
+Find your product, select a version, platform, language and download method.
+For more information, visit the Autodesk Knowledge Network.

-Autodesk Revit is used to design, document, visualize, and deliver architecture, engineering, and construction projects.

-Architects, structural engineers, MEP engineers, civil engineers, construction professionals, fabricators, computational designers, owners, and more all use Autodesk Revit to achieve their design, construction, operations, and maintenance goals for buildings and infrastructure.

 A guide to keyboard shortcuts is also available.
 Shortcuts are recommended as you learn your way around the software.